Coreyo-git/emoji-story/README.md

 1. Clone the repository to your local machine:

 2. Set up the OpenAI API integration by obtaining an API key from the OpenAI website.
-Update the configuration files with your API key.
+Update the configuration files(compose.yaml) with your API key.

 3. Use Docker Compose to build and run the application components.
 Detailed instructions can be found in the project's `docker-compose.yml` file.